lockss/lockss.github.io/software/manual/installing/docker.md

 then Docker is running with the OverlayFS driver and you can move on to the next section.
 If the output lists another storage driver than `overlay2`, see the [Reconfiguring Docker](#reconfiguring-docker) section below to add the key-value pair `"storage-driver":"overlay2"` to `/etc/docker/daemon.json` and restart the Docker daemon.

 ## Initialize Swarm Mode

-The LOCKSS system works with Docker in Swarm mode.

 Verify that Docker is using Swarm mode: